-The honorary awards available are Doctor of the University (Hon DUniv), Emeritus/Emerita Chancellor, Emeritus/Emerita Vice-Chancellor and Emeritus/Emerita Dean.
+The honorary awards available are Doctor of the University (Hon DUniv), Emeritus/ Emerita Chancellor, Emeritus/Emerita Vice-Chancellor and Emeritus/Emerita Dean.

-Honorary awards are conferred for outstanding achievement in the fields of science and technology, learning, health, the arts, business and the professions, and in public life, regionally, national and internationally.
-Awards are also considered for those people who have made a distinctive contribution to the University or to the town of Huddersfield.
-Nominees should be able to demonstrate an on-going commitment to the University.
+Honorary awards are conferred for exceptional achievement in the fields of science and technology, learning, health, the arts, business and the professions, and in public life, regionally, national and internationally.
+Awards are also considered for those people who have made a distinctive contribution to the University and/or to the town of Huddersfield.

-Serving politicians, including Ministers of the Crown, Members of Parliament, front-bench members of the House of Lords, other leading active members of a political party and persons in similar positions in another country cannot be considered for an award unless the date of their retirement falls within the year of the award and has been publicly announced.
-Honorary awards may be awarded to back-bench members of the House of Lords, even if affiliated to a political party; 'elder statesmen'; a person retired from high Ministerial office, who is unlikely to hold a Cabinet office position again even if they remain a Member of Parliament; and serving Heads of State.
+Serving politicians, including Ministers of the Crown, Members of Parliament, frontbench members of the House of Lords, other leading active members of a political party and persons in similar positions in another country, cannot be considered for an award unless the date of their retirement falls within the year of the award, and their retirement has been publicly announced.
+Honorary awards may be awarded to backbench members of the House of Lords, even if affiliated to a political party; a person retired from high Ministerial office, who is unlikely to hold a Cabinet office position again even if they remain a Member of Parliament; and serving Heads of State.